aridjayarecipes/cutesrecipes.web.app/content/post/2434-recipe-of-favorite-refried-black-beans.md

 1. salt to taste

 Black Beans Beans Side Dish Super Bowl Cinco de Mayo Mexican Burritos Garlic Onions Nachos Easy.
-Pinto beans make the best refried beans, since they&#39;re so buttery.
+Pinto beans make the best refried beans, since they're so buttery.
 I recently crossed the refried black beans recipe with my pinto beer beans (both available in my cookbook) and ended up with these.
 Learn how to make Refried Black Beans.
-Be the first to rate &amp; review!
+Be the first to rate & review!

 So that is going to wrap this up with this special food refried black beans recipe.
 Thank you very much for reading.
 I'm confident that you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!